 Studying for the Wisconsin bar exam is a full-time job that requires discipline, determination, and—for most people—a formal course structure.
-Quimbee’s Multistate Bar Examination (MBE) review course is expertly designed to help you prepare for the Wisconsin bar examination in the most efficient and effective way possible.
-Our MBE review course includes 1,200+ real practice questions from past bar exams, detailed answer explanations, and comprehensive outlines of MBE subjects.
+The Quimbee Bar Review course is expertly designed to help you supplement your preparation for the Wisconsin bar examination in the most efficient and effective way possible.
+Our bar review course includes 1,400+ real practice questions from past bar exams, detailed answer explanations, and comprehensive outlines of MBE subjects.

 Read on to learn more about the Wisconsin bar exam.

 The Wisconsin bar exam consists of the MBE, the MEE, and the Multistate Performance Test (MPT).

 The MBE is a six-hour, 200-question multiple-choice examination developed by the National Conference of Bar Examiners (NCBE) and administered by participating jurisdictions, including Wisconsin, on the last Wednesday in February and the last Wednesday in July of each year.

 According to the NCBE, the purpose of the MBE is to assess the extent to which an examinee can apply fundamental legal principles and legal reasoning to analyze given fact patterns.